A built-in foam core gives the R.20 Tstud™ almost three times the insulation of a conventional wood 2x6 stud.

 In construction, the R-Value is the measurement of a material's capacity to resist heat flow from one side to the other.
 In simple terms, R-Values measure the effectiveness of insulation and the higher number, represents more effective insulation.
 The R-Value through a typical 2x6 wood stud is 6.88.
 Any wood member causes there to be a transfer of heat and cold from the exterior of a home or a building to the inside of the same space; known as conduction.
 The only way to stop, or minimize, the transfer of heat or cold from one side of a wall to the other side, is to purchase and install thick enough rigid insulation to the entire exterior perimeter of the structure.

-The Tstud™ is the same depth as a 2x6 but offers an impressive initial R-Value of 20 and has a 99.23% complete thermal break through the stud.
-Meaning that there isn't a need for continuous rigid insulation to meet and exceed the 2015 energy code in all of the climate zones in North America.
+The R.20 Tstud™ is the same depth as a 2x6 but offers an impressive initial R-Value of 20 and has a 99.23% complete thermal break through the stud.
+Meaning that there is no need for continuous rigid insulation to meet and exceed the 2015 energy code in all of the climate zones in North America.

-REGARDING THE 99.23% COMPLETE THERMAL BREAK THROUGH THE TSTUD™:
+REGARDING THE 99.23% COMPLETE THERMAL BREAK THROUGH THE R.20 TSTUD™:

 The proprietary truss system that holds the 2 wood members together accounts for .77% of a thermal transfer of heat and/or cold.